jagoda/doppio/README.md

  + **scheme** - _Defaults to 'http'_.
 Must be either 'http' or 'https'.
 When
     running with 'https', a certifacate and key must also be specified.

-### doppio.loadPlugin(id)
+### doppio.loadPlugin([id...])

- + **id** - The module ID of the plugin to load (a Node.JS module).
+ + **id** - _Optional_.
+One ore more module IDs of the plugins to load (Node.JS modules).

-Loads a module to process server configuration options.
-When multiple plugins are loaded, they will be processed in the order loaded.
+Loads plugins to process server configuration options.
+When multiple plugins are loaded, they will be processed in the order specified.
 See the "Plugins" section for more details.

 ### doppio.unloadPlugins()